Nagamanidevan/nagamani/EMC-Web-Page-HTML,css,js/EMC-Web-Page-HTML-Project-main/README.md

-# HTML Project Tutorial - Event Page, Tables, and Forms
+# HTML Project - Event Page, Tables, and Forms

 Welcome to the HTML Project Tutorial repository!
-This repository contains the starter and final code for two complete projects that will be covered in a YouTube tutorial series.
+This repository contains the starter and final code for two complete projects.
 The tutorial series aims to provide comprehensive knowledge about HTML and guide you through building two exciting projects: an Event Page and a project focused on Tables and Forms.

 ## Project 1: Event Page